 Instructions

-Preheat oven to 325 degrees.
-Generously grease/spray/flour/etc. a 12 cup Bundt pan and set aside.
+- Preheat oven to 325°F. Generously grease a 12 cup Bundt pan and set aside.
+(I recommend a baking spray with flour.)

-Stir remaining ingredients into remaining batter.
-Spoon over batter in pan.
+- Stir the remaining ingredients into the remaining batter.
+Spoon over the batter in pan without mixing the two batters.

 Notes